 The FDA also raised an issue regarding pregnant women who had an electrolyte imbalance due to severe morning sickness.

-It was concerned about what’s called Serotonin Syndrome, which is a combination of cognitive and behavioral changes.
+It was concerned about what’s called Serotonin Syndrome, which is a combination of cognitive and behavioral changes that can occur when there is too much serotonin in the body.

-The FDA advised that the only safe anti-nausea medicine for pregnant women was Diclegis (source).
+The FDA advised that the only safe anti-nausea medicine for pregnant women was Diclegis7 (source).

 Since then, there have been hundreds of lawsuits filed by women who took Zofran and claim their baby’s birth defects are a result of them taking the drug.